samkcdev/Eloquent-Javascript-Exercises/Iterators-forEach, Map, and Filter/Iterators-notes.md

 2. map processes each value with callback function-returns an array, so the returned array can be assigned in an variable.

 3. filter processes each value only if it satisfies a condition to become true and returns an array.
 It is sort of a testing function.

+4. reduce-Takes four parameters.
+It runs a callback once through each value in the array using the following parameters: accumulator currentValue currentIndex array

+   There are two conditions to decide which one in accumulator and currenValue Condition One:
+   If an initial value is set then the accumulator is that value and currentValue becomes first value in the array.
+   Condition Two:
+   If an initial value is not set then the accumulator is the first value in the array and currentValue becomes the second value in the array

+   NOTE:Always to get a returned value from a function assing that function to an variable.